-It is an objective of the Council to actively pursue the use of the existing reservoir site as public open space when the use of part of this area as a reservoir is abandoned and the remaining part is covered over.
+It is an objective of the Council to actively pursue the use of the existing reservoir site as active open space (Class 1) when the use of part of this area as a reservoir is abandoned and the remaining part is covered over.
 Due regard will be given in the design of the open space to insure there will be no over looking of houses.
-This space will compensate for any future loss of the parklands at St. Benildus Sports Grounds associated with the construction of the Eastern Bypass (Drawing 10, A2).
+This space will compensate for any future loss of the parklands at St. Benildus associated with the construction of the Eastern Bypass (Drawing 10, A2).